papsti/macpan-workshop/syllabus.md

 <!-- omit from toc -->
 #### Session 1: Exploration

-Participants will learn about the following types of tasks required for exploring model simulations.
+You will learn about the following types of tasks required for exploring model simulations.

-* Find simulation models in the `macpan2` [library](#library-models) of starter models.
+* Create simple compartmental simulation models.
-* Create simulation models from scratch.
+* Find simulation models in the `macpan2` [library of models](https://canmod.github.io/macpan2/articles/example_models).
 * Run, summarize, and visualize simulations.
 * Identify sets of model quantities to be calibrated.
 * Describe the relationships between the values of parameter inputs and simulated outputs.
-* Prepare certain [types of data](#types-of-data) so that they can be compared with `macpan2` simulation output, both visually and numerically.
+* Make modifications to existing model specifications.
-* Make [modifications to models](#model-modification-tools) in the library.
+* Prepare data so that they can be visually compared with simulation output.
 * Understand the mathematics behind simulation models.
-* Cast a model as a particular [dynamical model type](#dynamical-model-types) (e.g. discrete-time recursion, ordinary differential equation).
+* Cast a model as a particular dynamical model type (e.g. discrete-time recursion, ordinary differential equation).

 <!-- omit from toc -->
 #### Session 2: Calibration

-Participants will learn about the following types of tasks required for parameterizing models, for exploring scenarios and making inferences and predictions about a particular population and public health problem.
+You will learn about the following types of tasks required for parameterizing models, for exploring scenarios and making inferences and predictions about a particular population and public health problem.

-* Use [optimization](#optimization) to calibrate parameters (e.g., transmission rate) so that the discrepancy between observed and simulated data is minimized.
+* Use optimization to calibrate parameters (e.g., transmission rate) so that the discrepancy between observed and simulated data is minimized.
 * Apply basic troubleshooting techniques when optimization fails.
 * Express uncertainty in model parameters (e.g., transmission rate) with prior distributions.
 * Calibrate the functional form of time-variation of parameters.